azaman321/PongGame/README.md

 Player.Xaml.cs
 This class contains a textbox where I can pass the winner of the game to.

-I decided to implement MVVM into my project rather than tradional UI development as I believe it makes the implementation of an application.

 Challenges:
 The biggest challenge I had was implementing the collisions and setting the bounds, I tried many different methods and none seem to work.
 I did some research and found out I could use the vector structures to implement direction and magnitude.